MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-overview.md

 # Deployment Guide – Cloud connected HoloLens 2 with Remote Assist – Overview

-This guide helps IT professionals plan for and deploy Microsoft HoloLens 2 devices to their organization.

-The overall goal is having those devices cloud connected to your organization with Dynamics 365 Remote Assist ready to use.
-This setup is similar to [Scenario A: Deploy to cloud connect devices](https://docs.microsoft.com/hololens/common-scenarios#scenario-a).
-Keep in mind, this will serve as a model for proof-of-concept deployments to your organization across a variety of HoloLens 2 use cases.
-No other device restrictions or configurations will be applied in this guide, however we encourage you to explore those options after finishing.
+This guide helps IT professionals plan for and deploy Microsoft HoloLens 2 devices with Remote Assist to their organization.
+This will serve as a model for proof-of-concept deployments to your organization across a variety of HoloLens 2 use cases.
+The setup is similar to [Scenario A: Deploy to cloud connect devices](https://docs.microsoft.com/hololens/common-scenarios#scenario-a).

 During the guide, we will cover how to enroll your devices into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.
 To do this we will go over the important pieces of infrastructure needed to get set up and running – achieving deployment at scale with HoloLens 2.
+No other device restrictions or configurations will be applied in this guide, however we encourage you to explore those options after finishing.

 ## Prerequisites